 Paul admonishes us to live worthily of the calling with which you have been called.
 He means that we must live a life worthy of our high calling in Christ Jesus.
 Our practice should equal the teachings of our doctrine.
 We should take great pains to see that our lives are lived in perfect balance.
 The Biblical principle for living the Christian life is quite simply stated: The believer puts into daily practice the principles of the Word of God by the presence and power of the Holy Spirit.

 We must be patient.
-Literally it means long-tempered.
+Literally, it means long-tempered.
 It is the attitude that will never give in when the going gets tough.
 It sticks with it and reaps the rewards.
-It is the attitude that never admits defeat in disappointments and discouragement, but persists to the end.
+It is the attitude that never admits defeat in disappointments and discouragement but persists to the end.
 It is the attitude that refuses to retaliate, bears insults and injury without bitterness and complaint.
 Patience comes over a long time of suffering.
-I doubt if anyone is patient who has never suffered physically, emotionally or spiritually in life.
+I doubt if anyone is a patient who has never suffered physically, emotionally, or spiritually in life.
 We learn patience through the things we suffer (Rom.
 5:3).

 God is very patient with us and we need to become like him.